Mini-IT/SnipeUnityPackage/README.md

 <li> <a href="https://docs.unity3d.com/Manual/upm-ui-giturl.html">Add</a> <b>Snipe Tools</b> package to Unity Package Manager - https://github.com/Mini-IT/SnipeToolsUnityPackage.git <br />
 After package import is done in Unity editor "Snipe" menu should appear.
 <li> Click <b>"Snipe/Initialize Assembly Definitions"</b> menu item.
 MiniIT.GooglePlay.XXXX.asmdef files should appear in GooglePlayGames and GooglePlayGames/Editor directories.
-<li> Click <b>"Snipe/Force Update Package"</b> menu item
+<li> Click <b>"Snipe/Install Snipe Package"</b> menu item
 </ul>

 ## Updating

 <p>
 Unity Package Manager doesn't support auto updates for git-based packages.
-But there are some ways to initiate an update manually.
-We made a helper script.
-To run it click <b>"Snipe/Force Update Package"</b> menu item.
+We recommend to use <a href="https://github.com/mob-sakai/UpmGitExtension">UPM Git Extension</a>.
 </p><p>
-If it doesn't work try one of other methods:
+Alternatively there are some other methods:
 </p>
 <ul>
 <li> You may add the same package again using git URL.
 Package manager will update an existing one.
-<li> Alternatively you may manually edit your project's Packages/manifest.json.
-Just remove "com.miniit.snipe.client" inside "lock" section.
+<li> Or you may manually edit your project's Packages/packages-lock.json.
+Just remove "com.miniit.snipe.client" section.
 </ul>

 ## Third-party libraries used